Wetlands provide a necessary benefit to lakes, streams, rivers, groundwater, and wildlife including:

 In addition, learn about wetlands near your home and help educate your community on the importance of their preservation.
 Many communities have organizations dedicated to preserving and restoring damaged wetlands and welcome your participation.
 The following local organizations welcome your support:

 - Huron River Watershed Council: An environmental organization established in 1965 to protect, sustain, and rehabilitate the Huron River system.
-The HRWC has a variety of programs addressing topics such as preventing pollution prevention, protecting wetlands and floodplains, reaching out to the and planning for natural resources and land use.
+The HRWC has a variety of programs addressing topics such as pollution prevention, protecting wetlands and floodplains, and planning for natural resources and land use.

 - Legacy Land Conservancy: Established by Washtenaw County residents in 1989 to protect land for its natural, scenic, recreational, historic, and productive values.